KxSystems/docs/docs/wp/optionpricing/index.md

 ## Conclusion

 In this paper we demonstrated that it is possible to calculate option prices using both Black-Scholes and Monte Carlo/Quasi-Monte Carlo methods in kdb+/q.
-The Monte Carlo/Quasi-Monte Carlo methods used deployed different implementations of both Wiener path approximation and random number generation.
+The Monte Carlo/Quasi-Monte Carlo methods deployed different implementations of both Wiener path approximation and random number generation.

 Looking at the results produced, it is clear that both the option price produced and the resulting RMSE/log RMSE converged fastest when compared with the Black-Scholes price for the Quasi-Monte Carlo approach, with Sobol sequence number generation and Brownian bridge construction.